What is responsible AI?

 Integrate ethics across the AI development lifecycle

 Embed responsible AI practices across the AI development pipeline, from data collection and model training to deployment and ongoing monitoring.
 Employ techniques to address and mitigate biases in AI systems.
-Regularly assess models for fairness, especially regarding sensitive attributes such as race, gender or socioeconomic status.
+Regularly assess models for fairness using established metrics, especially regarding sensitive attributes such as race, gender or socioeconomic status.
 Prioritize transparency by making AI systems explainable.
 Provide clear documentation about data sources, algorithms, and decision processes.
 Users and stakeholders should be able to understand how AI systems make decisions.

 Protect user privacy

-Establish strong data and AI governance practices and safeguards to protect end user privacy and sensitive data.
+Establish responsible AI governance practices and safeguards to protect end user privacy and sensitive data.
 Clearly communicate data usage policies, obtain informed consent and comply with data protection regulations.

 Facilitate human oversight